apache/druid/docs/operations/clean-metadata-store.md

  - `druid.coordinator.kill.datasource.durationToRetain`: Defines the retention period in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) after creation that datasource records become eligible for deletion.

 ### Indexer task logs
-The Druid Overlord handles task log metadata management.
+You can configure the Overlord to delete indexer task log metadata and the indexer task logs from local disk or from cloud storage.

 Indexer task log cleanup on the Overlord uses the following configuration:
 - `druid.indexer.logs.kill.enabled`: When `true`, enables cleanup of task logs.